Candidate for Bucks County Judge

 Civil rights advocacy:

-- Defending the City of Pittsburgh’s authority to require employers to provide paid sick leave.
+- Successfully defended the City of Pittsburgh’s authority to require employers to provide paid sick leave.

 - Over 15 years handling employment discrimination and civil rights litigation, securing justice on behalf of clients, such as: female employee of car dealership in federal court sexual harassment claim; female police officer candidate in federal court gender discrimination claim involving statistical evidence related to physical fitness requirements; police officer in First Amendment retaliation claim against city; female and African American corrections officers in federal employment discrimination and retaliation claims; and female construction worker who was deprived equal pay.